dlmarshall3/dlmarshall3.github.io/_posts/2021-11-26-bootcamp-week-eight.md

 </ul>

-Maybe we’ve reached a point where I start imagining dialogue again: “That sounds great and all, David, but first: we’re not talking about software engineering jobs.
+Maybe we’ve reached a point where I start imagining dialogue again: “That sounds great and all, David, but first: we’re talking about software engineering jobs, not sales.
 And plus: I’m not good at this networking thing, _especially_ in person.”
 Which is fair!
 I get that.
 I’m one of those rare introverts that knows how to turn up the heat, so to speak, when it’s necessary, but otherwise?
 I’m happy to be alone.

 However, I was talking to my wife about referrals this week, and I was reminded one of her best nannying jobs came by way of a referral.
 Her friend wasn’t able to work for a family anymore, so a few weeks before we got married, my wife took over for her friend.
 It was a fairly seamless process!
 Then my wife clued me in on something: _every single job she’s ever had came by way of a referral._ It was always a friend letting her know about a job opening or, if she was interested, having that connection to get in.
 I bring this up, because my wife is the opposite of me: she is the introvert in the relationship.